microbit-playground/microbit-servo-class/README.md

 1. Save [the module](https://github.com/microbit-playground/microbit-servo-class/blob/master/servo.py) to your computer.

-2. Save the module in the `/mu_code/` directory in the root of your home directory.
+2. Copy the downloaded module to the `/mu_code/` directory in the root of your home directory.

 3. Flash your program to mu.